 Among other animals, horses are being badly maltreated in Romania.
 Horses are often over worked, continuing to be viciously whipped even they have collapsed or the load is too heavy for them to pull.

 Wild horses are being caught so and then sold for slaughter.
 They are kept in inhumane conditions until they travel to their destination where they will be slaughtered.
-When traveling, the mares are separated from their foals, even if the foals are under one week old.
+When travelling, the mares are separated from their foals, even if the foals are under one week old.
 The horses are cruelly transported over 23.5 hours without any food or water.
 Unsurprisingly, several die from dehydration or injuries sustained on the journey.

 Even countries that apparently have some animal welfare laws, such as Serbia, treat animals with contempt, inflicting horrific torture and abuse on them.
 If this abuse is ever reported to authorities, they are not interested in enforcing animal welfare laws and no prosecutions are brought.